 Credit Card Convenience Checks: What You Need to Know Before You Use One

 Cardholders are sometimes surprised to find blank checks in the envelope with their monthly credit card statements.
-Issuers often refer to these as credit card convenience checks — but the truth is they’re not all that convenient.
+Known as credit card convenience checks, they provide a way to quickly access cash by borrowing against your line of credit.
+But the truth is — due to their potentially high fees and interest rates — they’re not at all that convenient.

-Convenience checks can be appealing, especially if you need some quick cash.
-They’re tied to your credit card account, and you can use it in several different ways: You can make the check out to yourself and deposit it into your bank account, use the check to buy something or make it out to someone else to pay a bill or debt.
+A credit card convenience check, sometimes referred to as an access check or purchase check, is a check offered by your credit card issuer that can be used to borrow money from your line of credit.
+You can make the check out to yourself and deposit it into your bank account, use the check to buy something or make it out to someone else to pay a bill or debt.

 What you don’t want to do, however, is confuse a convenience check with a balance transfer check, which can be used to pay off the balance on another credit card and often involves an introductory APR for a specified period of time.

 Before you sign your name to a convenience check, educate yourself with the following terms:

 Cash advance APR: The interest rates on cash advances are typically much higher (often around 24%) than your credit card’s regular APR.
 If it’s not stated on your check or the promotional literature that came with your statement, go to your credit card’s website and click on its “Rates and Fees” link to find out what you’d be paying in interest charges.